-The nation of Israel had been in the Judean desert wilderness for forty years.
-A whole generation had died and the new one needed it's own faith.
-They hadn't seen the miracles at the Exodus, the ten plagues in Egypt, the locusts or the crossing of the Red Sea.
-In the same way today, there are no spiritual grandchildren.
-Each individual person needs his or her own Christian faith and also their own doubts.
-Being uncertain about something, to think that something may not possibly be true or just to have no confidence in an idea helps reinforce our faith in the long term.✞
+The nation of Israel had been in the wilderness of the Judean desert for forty years.
+Pretty much a whole generation had died, and the new one needed its faith.
+Only Moses, Caleb, and Joshua survived this wilderness experience.
+The new generation hadn't seen the Exodus miracles, the Ten Plagues in Egypt, the locusts, or the Red Sea crossing.
+They had no corporate memory of God's goodness.
+Today, We would say, "God has no spiritual grandchildren," which was certainly true of Israel.
+Each person today needs to discover his or her Christian faith and also their doubts.
+To be uncertain about something, think that something may not possibly be right, or have no confidence in an idea, helps reinforce this doubt in the long term.✞

 "Doubt sees the obstacles,

 Doubt sees the darkest night,

 Faith sees the day!

 Doubt dreads to take a step,

 Faith answers 'I'"

 We can all say "Amen" to this sentiment!✞